Jvlsc/FullStack-Course/part0/exercise04.md

 # Exercise 0.4: New note diagram

-Create a diagram depicting the situation where the user creates a new note on the page https://studies.cs.helsinki.fi/exampleapp/notes by writing something into the text field and clicking the Save button.
+Create a diagram depicting the situation where the user creates a new note on the [traditional web application](https://studies.cs.helsinki.fi/exampleapp/notes).

 ---
 ---

 ## Process:

-1. The user navigates to the [page](https://studies.cs.helsinki.fi/exampleapp/notes).
+1. The user navigates to the [notes page](https://studies.cs.helsinki.fi/exampleapp/notes) where the browser loads HTML, CSS, JavaScript, and the existing notes data.

-2. The user writes "Hello Guys! :)" into the text field of the `POST` request form and clicks the `Save` button:
+2. The user enters "Hello Guys! :)" into the text field and clicks the `Save` button, submitting the form:

     ![image0](/.github/images/part0/04_00.png)

+3. The form submission initiates the following sequence:
+   - The browser sends a POST request to the server's `/exampleapp/new_note` endpoint
+   - The server processes the new note, adds it to its data store
-3. The new note is saved to the server and the user is redirected to the page again displaying the new created note:
+   - The server responds with a 302 status code, redirecting the browser back to the notes page
+   - The browser reloads the entire page, requesting all resources again
+   - The updated list of notes (including the new one) is displayed:

     ![image1](/.github/images/part0/04_01.png)